Currajong, Queensland: Education

 Marian Catholic School is a Catholic primary (Prep-6) school for boys and girls at 140 Corcoran Street (19.2772°S 146.7816°E).
 In 2018, the school had an enrolment of 372 students with 24 teachers (19 full-time equivalent) and 20 non-teaching staff (11 full-time equivalent).

+There are no government schools in Currajong.
+The nearest government primary schools are Currajong State School in neighbouring Gulliver to the south and Hermit Park State School in neighbouring Hyde Park to the east.
+The nearest government secondary school is Pimlico State High School, also in Gulliver.

 Amenities

 Townsville Wesleyan Methodist Church is at 73 Palmerston Street (corner of Hugh Street, 19.2808°S 146.7825°E).
 It is part of the Wesleyan Methodist Church.